Test your knowledge about current news events like Pride Month and more!

 4. Which country holds the record for hosting the largest Pride parade in the world?

 Argentina may be the first South American country to legalize same-sex marriage, but Brazil takes the cake when it comes to hosting Pride parades!
 According to the Guinness World Records, São Paulo’s Pride Parade is the largest in the world.
 Every year, the parade welcomes millions of people from around the world to celebrate the LGBTQ community.
 In 2009, approximately 4 million people attended the São Paulo Pride parade, breaking a record of 2.5 million attendees that was set in 2006.
 Whose world record did they break?
 Their own!

 5. Which three U.S. Presidents have officially acknowledged Pride Month?

-Answer: Bill Clinton, Barack Obama and Joe Biden
+Answer: Bill Clinton, Barack Obama, and Joe Biden

 While June is widely recognized as Pride Month in the United States, only three presidents have officially acknowledged Pride Month.
 In 1999, President Bill Clinton declared June “Gay & Lesbian Pride Month”; he was the first president to ever make such a declaration.
 The second U.S. president to make such a declaration was President Barack Obama.
 In 2009, President Obama issued an official proclamation declaring June as Pride Month.
-He recognized Pride Month from 2009 to 2016, every year he was in office.
+He recognized Pride Month from 2009 to 2016, and every year he was in office.
 Last year, Joe Biden became the third president to acknowledge Pride Month.